 Governments and businesses around the world lose large amounts of money each year because of fraud and corruption.
-These unethical practices mean people who need services the most – like children, disabled people and the elderly – are the ones who suffer, while criminals reap the benefits.
+For Government, these criminal acts impact on their ability to render services to their citizens, while criminals reap the benefits.

 Here are some examples:

-These are illegal actions and can happen at any level of the private sector and government.
-The South African government has created structures to help combat corruption, fraud and theft in the public service.
+The WCG has created structures to help combat corruption, fraud and theft in the public service.

 How to report fraud and corruption

-Any incidents of corruption, fraud, theft and misuse of government property in the Western Cape Government can be reported to the Forensic Audit Component anonymously by post, telephone, fax or email at the following details:
+Suspicions of corruption, fraud and theft affecting any of the 13 Western Cape Government departments can be reported anonymously to the Provincial Forensic Services by post, telephone, fax or email:

-- Street address: 9 Riebeek Street, Fourth Floor, Atterbury House, Cape Town
+Street address: The Box, 9 Riebeek Street, 10th Floor, Cape Town